-There’s no mistaking the sweet, gritty-in-a-good-way bumpiness of johnnycakes.
+There’s no mistaking the gritty-in-a-good-way bumpiness of johnnycakes.
 The cakes are lighter and lacier than your typical flapjack, entirely savory and not at all sweet, with a slightly crunchy crust that holds up nicely under a slathering of jam or a puddle of warm maple syrup.
 These are a breakfast and supper classic in Rhode Island.
 Make no mistake, pancakes they are not.
 In order to truly appreciate johnnycakes, you have to go into a plateful with the proper expectations.
 Johnnycakes are lighter and crunchier and, to some folks, they’re lovelier than pancakes.
 Instead of pillowy and sweet, they’re gritty and sorta bland in a good way and best stacked alongside bacon or sausage or slid beneath something savory and roasted or braised so as to sop up those juices.
-This recipe has been updated.
 It was originally published April 23, 2010.–Renee Schettler Rossi

 - Quick Glance

 - 1 1/4 cups (300 milliliters) water

 - 1 cup (115 to 140 grams) finely ground white cornmeal*

 - Bacon fat or unsalted butter or ghee, for cooking and serving

 - 1. Heat a griddle or large cast-iron skillet over medium-high heat or preheat an electric griddle to 380°F (190°C).

 - 2. Bring the water to a rolling boil.